python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 Pages, which include guides, articles, and other static content, are stored in markdown files in the `site` repository on Github.
 If you are interested in writing or modifying pages seen here on the site, follow the steps below.

-For further assistance and help with contributing pages, send a message to the `#dev-contrib` channel in the Discord server!
+For further assistance and help with contributing pages, send a message to the `#dev-contrib` channel on the Discord server!

 ## Prerequisites
 Before working on a new page, you have to [setup the site project locally](https://pythondiscord.com/pages/contributing/site/).